Google Business Profile

 Google Business Profile Bulk Verification

-If you have 10 or more locations, you can take advantage of bulk verification.
+If you have 10 or more locations, you can set up your Google Business profiles using the bulk verification method.
 To use the bulk verification feature, click the “Add business” button and click “Import businesses”.
 Download the template and populate it with the information for each branch.
 Do your best to ensure every available field is accurately completed for each location.
 For details on each of the fields included in the import file, you can refer to this Google Support page.

 When you’re ready to upload, navigate back to “Import businesses” and click the “select file” button.
 Upload your completed spreadsheet.